BabakShah/developerportal/pages/platforms/v3_1_1/ios/ios.md

 {{ note }} The post_install step is required in order to configure the AWS subdependencies of the Affdex SDK (the 'AWSCore' and 'AWSKinesis' targets) if your app supports bitcode.
 If you do not require bitcode support in your app, this section can be omitted from the Podfile. {{ end }}

-#### 2. Run the `pod install` command.
+#### 2. Install the Affdex SDK CocoaPod

-With the Podfile created, run the following command from the Terminal application:
+With the Podfile created, run the following commands from the Terminal application:

 ```
+pod repo update
 pod install
 ```

-This command will install the SDK and support pods into the Pods folder, and will create or update the Xcode workspace file to support building from the pods.
+This will install the SDK and support pods into the Pods folder, and will create or update the Xcode workspace file to support building from the pods.
 Make sure to open the .xcworkspace file in Xcode instead of the .xcodeproj file from this point onwards.
 You can now build and run the project to a device or simulator from Xcode.

 After you run `pod install` your app will be linked to the most recent release of the Affdex SDK, although you can also configure your Podfile to install a specific version of the SDK if you choose.
 Your project will continue to use this version even if newer versions of the SDK are released.
 Use the `pod update` command to update to newer SDK releases as they become available.

+{{ note }} Due to a CocoaPods configuration issue, you may need to run `pod repo update` before pod install to make sure that the correct version of the AffdexSDK-iOS CocoaPod (3.1.1) is installed.
+If you see another version such as 3.1.473 loaded by pod install, or if the SDK fails runtime initialization with a licensing error, reinstall the pod using the following command: 'rm -rf Pods Podfile.lock ; pod repo update ; pod install' and make sure AffdexSDK-iOS version 3.1.1 is installed. {{ end }}

 #### 3. Capture and analyze faces